 Homework: Homework for the entire semester is listed on the attached sheet; it is due the date following the listed date.
-It will not be collected, unless otherwise specified during lecture or recitation.
+It will not be collected, but it is vital that it be completed on time.
 Questions on examinations and quizzes will be modeled on homework questions, so it is essential to practice on homework problems.
 The best procedure to follow is this: Do each homework set by its due date, check your answers against those in the back of the book, and keep a record of those homework questions with which you have difficulty.
 Watch for these and similar problems to be done in lecture and ask about them in recitation.